Muammar the Mutable:

-The revered performance artist and culture maven, the great Laurie Anderson, has a public service announcement video which I had the pleasure to hear her relay to a live audience some 20 years ago at The Brooklyn Academy of Music.
-The title, but even more so, the content of this particular PSA is provocative to say the least – “Women and Money”.
-With her usual mesmerizing, story book cadence, Laurie tells of a particular parade she partook in during the 1980’s, a heavily media covered demonstration of protest that was held at Manhattan’s Playboy Club.
+The revered performance artist and culture maven, Gemini Laurie Anderson, has a public service announcement video which I had the pleasure to hear her relay to a live audience some 20 years ago at The Brooklyn Academy of Music.
+The title, but even more so, the content of this particular PSA was provocative to say the least – “Women and Money”.
+With her usual mesmerizing, story book cadence, Laurie told her story of a particular parade she partook in during the 1980’s, a heavily media covered demonstration of protest that was held at Manhattan’s Playboy Club.

-In the midst of handing out these pamphlets of protest, an actual victim of exploitation approached the renowned artist inquiring about the commotion.
+In the midst of handing out these pamphlets of protest, an actual victim of exploitation approached the renowned performance artist asking what the commotion was about.

-In other words, a Playboy Bunny who was about to begin her shift came up to Laurie and asked what was going on.
+In other words, a Playboy Bunny who was about to begin her shift came up to Ms. Anderson and inquired about what was going on.

-Laurie handed the Bunny one of her Bunny pamphlets and began explaining the protest group’s purpose for being there, when the cocktail waitress interrupted her, saying,
+Laurie handed the Bunny one of her Bunny-designed pamphlets and began explaining the protest group’s purpose for being there, when the cocktail waitress interrupted her saying,

 “Listen….Honey….I make $800 a week at this job.
 I’ve got 3 kids to support.
 This is the best job I’ve ever had.
 So if you want to talk about Women and Money, why don’t you go down to the Garment District where women make 10 cents an hour, and why don’t you go and march around down there?”

-To which the artistically brilliant, but admittedly befuddled Laurie Anderson replied, “Hmmmmmm.”
+To which the brilliant but admittedly befuddled Laurie Anderson replied, “Hmmmmmm.”

-There are choice times throughout Life when each of us forms very defined opinions and judgments which we never question, as well as presume that not just the vast majority holds this same non wishy-washy opinion, but that this conclusion is Universally accepted by all.
+There are choice times in Life when each of us forms very defined opinions and judgments which we never question, as well as presume that not just does the vast majority hold this same non wishy-washy opinion, but assumes one’s viewpoint is Universally accepted by all.